mcraiha/spine-unity-docs/Rendering.md

 - Whole meshes are rendered in an order determined by many factors:
    - Distance from the camera.
 (Camera determines [what kind of distance; planar or perspective](http://docs.unity3d.com/ScriptReference/Camera-transparencySortMode.html).)
    - Renderer Sorting Layer/Sorting Order. ([All UnityEngine.Renderers have these sorting properties](https://unity3d.com/learn/tutorials/modules/beginner/2d/sorting-layers).)
+   - [Sorting Group](https://docs.unity3d.com/Manual/SortingGroup.html) components on the current GameObject or on any of the parents GameObjects.
    - Shader’s ShaderLab Queue Tag (defaults to the “Transparent” queue like other sprites)
    - Material.renderQueue. (does nothing until you set it.
 It just overrides the shaderlab queue tag).
    - [Camera depth](http://docs.unity3d.com/ScriptReference/Camera-depth.html).
 (For multi-camera setups.)